DFE-Digital/architecture/common-components/index.md

 <a name="postcode"></a>
 ### 4. Postcode lookup

-The Department is helping programs make the right strategic choices for delivering postcode capabilities within their service by defining a set of common tooling.
+The Department is helping programs make the right strategic choices for delivering postcode capabilities within their service by identifying a set of common postcode tools.

-The postcode tools identified below allow you to search for the address details of locations across the UK.
-The tools will return results as you type meaning you can choose the correct address as you go.
-Using postcode tooling can help your service in several ways including:
+The postcode tools identified below allow service users the functionality to search address details across the UK.
+The tools can return results as you type meaning you can choose the correct address as you go.
+Using postcode tools can help your service in several ways including:

-- Reducing inaccuracies from manual entry
+- Reducing inaccuracies from manual entry.
-- Avoiding the chances of having duplicate data enter your database
+- Avoiding the chances of having duplicate data.
 - Improved user experience for data entry and retrival.

 __Postcode lookup components__